keshavmittal/Data-Analysis-on-Enron-Data-set/README.md

 # Data-Analysis-on-Enron-Data-set
-Used Python for Cleaning the data set removing unwanted details from email and only using necessary details from the email data set for further analysis which included Data Discovery to get information regarding emails sent and received by users.
+Used Python for Cleaning the data set removing unwanted details from email and only using necessary details from the email data set for further analysis.